dalarson/ids/report.md

 # Introduction

 Organizations are constantly trying to protect themselves from attackers.
-These attackers seek to propagate through an organizations network or exfiltrate data.
+These attackers seek to propogate through an organizations network or exfiltrate data.
 Intrusion Detection Systems (IDSs) can provide the defense an organization need against these adversaries.
 Attackers are constantly developing methods for attack, so defense mechanisms must evolve accordingly.
 In this project, we have explored various attack vectors that adversaries may take to gain leverage in an organization's network.
 We developed some infrastructure simulating a realistic network topology, came up with and implemented a few different attack vectors, and explored defending against them.

 # Reconnaissance Phase

 The goal of intrusion detection systems (IDS) is to identify and block suspicious network behavior.
 This suspicious network traffic may come from attackers who want to attack networks for a variety of reasons.
 Attackers may want to harm the availability of the service.
-One way of doing this is through a Denial of Service (DOS) attack, such as the Mirai attacks, which is focused on bringing down or overwhelming a networked service so that it cannot respond to legitimate requests(15).
+One way of doing this is through a Denial of Service (DOS) attack, such as the Mirai attacks, which is focused on bringing down or overwhelming a networked service so that it cannot respond to legitimate requests(source).
 In addition, attackers may want to affect confidentiality, such as by stealing data or account credentials from a company.
 One high profile example of this is the Equifax Breach, where hackers were able to gain access to over 140 million customers social security numbers by using known vulnerabilities that Equifax had failed to patch(1).
 Attackers may want to exploit integrity and authenticity.
 For example, in a trust relationship attack, an attacker could escalate their privileges by gaining access to a less protected server and use a trust relationship to pivot and gain access to a more secure server(2).

 Network security specialists must defend from these attacks.
-There are three major categories of IDS: packet inspection tools, flow monitoring tools, and software defined Networking (SDN) based monitoring.
-Each IDS has tradeoffs between performance and being able to better connect, and the pros and cons of each approach is discussed.
+There are three major categories of IDS: Packet inspection tools, Flow monitoring tools, and Software defined Networking (SDN) based monitoring.
+Each IDS has tradeoffs between performance and being able to better connect , and the pros and cons of each approach is discussed.

 ## Packet Inspection Tools

 Packet inspection tools analyze the headers and data from packets going through a network in order to identify malicious traffic (3).
 This is done using a programmable set of rules which defined the malicious traffic, which is then filter out by the packet inspection tool.
 Packet inspection tools are best implemented on the edge of your private network, acting as a gateway to the public internet.
 Packet inspections tools include implementations such as Snort (4), nDPI (5), and Zeek (6).

 Packet inspection tools can be configured to defend against most types of attacks.
 Rules can be created  to detect and mitigate availability attacks, such as DoS attacks.
-Rules can be used to identify malicious traffic to help defend a systems authenticity, integrity, and confidentiality goals.
+Rules can be used to detect malicious data transitions to help defend a systems authenticity, integrity, and confidentiality goals.

-These tools are helpful because they are able to give detailed analysis on the traffic going though a network.
-This enables it to more easily detect traffic which contains malicious data such as viruses.
+These tools are good because they are able to give more detailed analysis on the traffic going though a network.
+This enables it to more easily detect traffic which contains malicious traffic such as viruses.
 The use of programmatic rules makes packet inspection easily able to protect against new types of attacks.

 The are several cons to packet inspections tools.
 One of the main concerns for packet inspection is performance(7).
 Packet inspection can be very CPU intensive as it must analyze all traffic through the network interface.
 This also means that it is hard to scale, because it needs the hardware it is run on to scale with the traffic requirements.
-This means that for high bandwidth connections, tradeoffs may need to be made between security and speed.

 ## Flow Monitoring Tools

 Flow monitoring tools are able to protect networks by aggregating traffic information into flows and later analyzes the flow data.
 This is done in three steps: Flow exporting, flow collecting, and flow analyzing.
 Flow monitoring tools can be enabled on most routers and switches.
 It is suggested flow monitoring is distributed across your network to give wide view of your network.
-There are many different flow monitoring tools such as SolarWinds(8) or ManageEngine(9), and almost all tools used the NetFlow protocol(10).
+There are many different flow monitoring tools such as SolarWinds(8) or ManageEngine(9), but most used the NetFlow protocol(10).

 Flow monitoring tools are able to easily detect availability-based attacks.
 In addition, they can detect simpler confidentiality, integrity, and authenticity attacks which use easily identifiable traffic patterns.
 However, as these attacks become more sophisticated, flow monitoring tools are less likely to detect the intrusion.

 One of the benefits of flow monitoring tools is that nearly all routers support the tools, so they are easy to configure and use.
-Another benefit is that it is distributed, giving statistics throughout your entire network (11).
-Finally, flow monitoring tools have a very low overhead (11), which combined with easy  deployment make them very easy to scale.
+Another benefit is that it is distributed, giving an idea of network through your entire network (11).
+Finally , flow monitoring tools have a very low overhead (11), which combined with ease to deploy make them very easy to scale.

 There are several cons to flow networking tools.
 First, they are less dynamic when compared to packet inspection tools as they cannot respond to attacks which are detected.
 In addition, they see less details compared to packet inspection, so they may not be able to detect more sophisticated attacks.
-This means that although flow monitoring tools are helpful, they may not be enough on their own to properly protect a private network.

 ## SDN-based Monitoring